 What if I Already Have Medicare Supplement Plan J?

-When working with seniors who already have a medigap plan J this is often the first question out of their mouth.
-If you already have a Medicare supplement plan J then you can keep it.
+When working with seniors who already have a Plan J, this is a common question.
+If you already have Medicare supplement Plan J, then you can keep it.
 However, if you ever switch to another plan, you will have no opportunity to get it back.
-So to sum that up you can keep Medigap plan J but you cannot go back to Medicare supplement plan J.

-I know this seems a bit confusing but the simple breakdown is that the plan is no longer available.
-If you have any questions about Medicare supplement plan J or an of the other medigap plan please feel free to contact us.
+If you have any questions about Medicare supplement plan J or an of the other plans please feel free to contact us.
 It is our pleasure to serve you in any way that we can.